-Please refer to the fund's annual report in the "Additional information - information on transparency in accordance with Regulation (EU) 2020/852 or information in accordance with Art.
-11 of the Disclosure Regulation" section for further information.
+Please refer to the fund's annual report in the "Additional information - information on transparency in accordance with Regulation (EU) 2020/852 or information in accordance with the Disclosure Regulation" section for further information.

 No

 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.